 This degree is intended for academics working in the tertiary sector or who aspire to teach at tertiary level, and those whose personal, professional or research interests include a focus on higher education.

 It is designed to critically examine recent literature, engage in debate and reflection, and develop and apply in-depth knowledge to transform practice knowledge into an education for practice.

 It will also introduce you to research methods and publications and will provide a pathway to further study at higher degree by research level.
 Your potential for academic promotion in the higher education field will also be enhanced.
 These courses do not lead to teacher registration in South Australia.

 It is 1.5 years in length on a full-time basis and can also be undertaken part-time.

 Recommended Study Pattern

-To complete the requirements of the Master of Education (Higher Education) (Progressive level entry), students must successfully complete six core (compulsory) topics and six option topics chosen from an extensive range of option topics.
+To complete the requirements of the Master of Education (Higher Education) (Progressive level entry), students must successfully complete eight core (compulsory) topics and four elective topics chosen from an extensive range of electives.